A Comprehensive Guide to Social Engineering Prevention

 At an extreme, some organizations deny all content and network traffic originating from entire countries like Russia or China by using IP addresses, Border Gateway Protocol assigned number addresses, or high-level domain names given to countries (such as .ru and .ch).

 All implementation types, crude or sophisticated, legitimate content and URLs may get incorrectly flagged as malicious.
-It can often take extraordinary effort to get a wrongly listed piece of content or URL delisted when that happens.
+Unfortunately, it often takes extraordinary effort to get a wrongly listed piece of content or URL delisted when that happens.

 Some parties have noticed that phishing emails often (but not always) come from newly created domains.
 So, they create services or scripts that analyze the domain name of an incoming email or Internet URL and block those which seem strangely young or contain other highly suspicious behavior (such as originating from a dynamic DNS service).